 But taking on that responsibility can seem daunting.
 Where can we even begin?
 In many cases, the best place to start might be right in your own backyard.
 Whether you’ve got a naturally green thumb or you simply want to make good use of your garden, there are plenty of ways to help your local bees thrive without ever leaving your home.

 What Would Happen If Bees Ceased To Exist?

 This might sound like a far-fetched dystopian novel, but it’s actually a feasible and unfortunate possibility.
 All across the world, bees are disappearing.
-There are several causes for this, including numerous environmental factors, Monsanto in the garden, pesticide use and habitat loss.
+There are several causes for this, including global warming, pesticide use, and habitat loss.
 Together, these factors have contributed to what’s known as Colony Collapse Disorder.
 Although one single colony can house an estimated 60,000 bees, U.S. beekeepers now estimate that nearly one-third of all honeybee colonies across the nation have vanished.

 “So what?” some people might say to themselves.
 “That means there are fewer bees to bother me during the summertime!”
 But the reality is that the rapidly dwindling bee population spells disaster for humankind.

 Don’t bee-lieve us?
 More than one-third of all crop production in the United States requires pollination.
 That third encompasses upwards of 90 different types of crops, including all kinds of fruits, vegetables, and nuts.
 Bees are our nation’s primary pollinators, responsible for increasing fruit and vegetable harvest yields by up to 71% and adding at least $15 billion a year to our economy.